brittonlaroche/realm/inventoryDemo/README.md

 Click the following link https://cloud.mongodb.com to sign up.
 Additional instructions on creating an Atlas cluster are available here: [Atlas getting started Guide](https://docs.atlas.mongodb.com/getting-started/)

 ## ![2](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/2b.png) Configure the RealmSync Project
 We have two options to create the realm sync Atlas project.
 One is to import the existing project in this github, and the other is to create it by hand.
 To import the realm project follow the instructions outlined in step 4.
-When you get to step 4.4 executing the following code to link the sync project... the path is the only chnage.
+When you get to step 4.4 execute the following code to link the sync project... the path __"/realm-master/inventoryDemo/export/sync"__ is the only change.

 ```
 stitch-cli import --path=./realm-master/inventoryDemo/export/sync --strategy=replace
 ```

+#### 2.1.
+Creating the inventorySync project Manually.

 ## ![3](https://github.com/brittonlaroche/MongoDB-Demos/blob/master/Stitch/tools/img/3b.png) Set up the mobile development environment